Getting Your GED

 Application Process for GED

 As soon as you feel you are prepared for the test, apply for the test dates.
 The application process is quite simple.
-If you are a regular candidate, you can acquire the application forms for getting your GED by visiting the GED website of your state where they will be available for download in a PDF format.
+If you are a regular candidate, you can acquire the application forms by visiting the official website of your state where they will be available for download in a PDF format.
 You can also obtain the application forms by visiting your local test center.
 Find out which center is closest to your zip code by using this software - http://www2.acenet.edu/resources/ged/center_locator.cfm.
-The American Council of Education (ACE) has developed this software so that students can easily locate their nearest official GED test center.
+The American Council of Education (ACE) has developed this software so that students can easily locate their nearest official test center.

-Getting your GED is a cause for celebration as it is not as easy feat.
+Scoring high in the test is a cause for celebration as it is not as easy feat.
 The exam has been made keeping in mind that only 60% of high school seniors graduate.
 Thus, the exam is not easy.
 Each of the five subjects are scored on a scale of 200-800 making up a total score of 4000.
 You need a minimum score of 410 in each section as well as an overall average score of 450.
-This means that for getting your GED, you will require a minimum total score of 2250 out of 4000.
+This means that, you will require a minimum total score of 2250 out of 4000.
 These are the minimum score guidelines that apply to all jurisdictions.
 The passing requirement of a jurisdiction could be higher than this, though not lower.
-Contact the GED administrator of your jurisdiction to find out the requirements.
+Contact the administrator of your jurisdiction to find out the requirements.

-Therefore, you have now been acquainted with the process of getting your GED.
-If you do not pass the GED tests the first time, you can always retest in the individual tests you have failed to clear or all of them.
-After you have received your GED certification, you can think about the options available to you.
+Therefore, you have now been acquainted with the process.
+If you do not pass the first time, you can always retest in the individual tests you have failed to clear or all of them.
+After you have received your certification, you can think about the options available to you.
 You can look for employment or you can apply to colleges and universities for higher education.

 Terms and Conditions